 Step 7: Fill In Stars With White Paint

-Then repeat two more times.
+Then repeat two more times for a total of three stars.

 Step 8: Sew Burlap Flag Pieces Together